wbw520/DiReCT/README.md

 The final output is save in a JSON file in a dictionary structure as: {o: [z, r, d] ...}. r means the part of the clinical note where o is extracted.
 An prediction folder "predict_" will be generated.
 #### Experiment with LLama3
 Using the following command for the calculation of annotated samples.
 Set --use_p as True for utilizing the premise in knowledge graph.
+A folder of "predict_Meta-Llama-3-8B-Instruct" will be generated.
 ```
 torchrun --nproc_per_node 1 llama3_diagnosis.py --ckpt_dir Meta-Llama-3-8B-Instruct/ --tokenizer_path Meta-Llama-3-8B-Instruct/tokenizer.model  --root samples --use_p False
 ```
 #### Experiment with GPT Azure
-Fill in your Azure GPT API
+Fill in your Azure GPT API.
+A folder of "predict_Your Model" will be generated.
 ```
 from gpts_diagnosis import USE_GPT_API